Venezuela: Natural Landscape

 The Natural Landscape of Venezuela

-Most of Venezuela's major cities are along the coastline or near major watersheds.
-However, much of the vast Llanos and Guiana Highlands remain primarily unpopulated.
+Most of Venezuela's major cities are strategically located along the coastline or near significant watersheds.
+This geographical pattern reflects the historical and economic significance of maritime activities and access to waterways.
+However, vast expanses such as the Llanos and Guiana Highlands remain sparsely populated, preserving their natural landscapes.

 Biodiversity

-Venezuela is a biodiverse country, home to a wide variety of plants and animals.
-According to the Global Biodiversity Index, Venezuela is the 11th most biodiverse country in the world.
-With 1,386 bird species, 365 amphibian species, 1,735 fish species, 376 mammal species, 419 reptile species, and an estimated 30,000 vascular plant species, Venezuela is one of 17 megadiverse countries.
+According to the Global Biodiversity Index, Venezuela is the 11th most biodiverse country globally.
+The statistics speak volumes: 1,386 bird species, 365 amphibian species, 1,735 fish species, 376 mammal species, 419 reptile species, and an estimated 30,000 vascular plant species, collectively elevating Venezuela to the prestigious league of 17 megadiverse countries.

 Map depicting the countries on the continent of South America